How To Talk About Marriage With Your Boyfriend

 Make a list of the things that you expect from a husband or marriage.
 Next to each item write down where you got the idea from or heard about it.

 Maybe it was a movie, something you read in a magazine, or your experience watching your parents.
-Wherever and whenever that believe was formed, make sure that it is not an unrealistic expectation you are risking to project onto marriage.
+Wherever and whenever that believe was formed, make sure that it is not an unrealistic expectation you are risking to project onto your own relationship.

 Am I ready to be a wife?

 Last but not least, you want to do some self-reflection.
-Are you truly ready to give up life as you know it and commit for better or worse to your boyfriend?
+Before you try to figure out how to talk about marriage with your boyfriend, as yourself: Are you truly ready to give up life as you know it and commit for better or worse to your man?

 Marriage requires both parties to sacrifice parts of their freedom and merge their lives.
 It’s a big step that brings a lot of change.
 Therefore, make sure you are ready to become a wife before you talk about the future with your significant other.

-Truth is, discussing marriage with your boyfriend is inevitable if you desire to be married in the future.
+Truth is, you will have to bring up marriage at one point if you desire to be married in the future.
 It’s a topic you should initiate rather early on in the relationship to avoid disappointment.
-But how early is too early?

 The timing of the conversation is probably just as important as the structure of it.

 Truthfully, the best time to bring up marriage in a relationship is when the two of you are in a stable relationship.
-In that phase, you discuss future plans for your relationship on a regular basis and feel comfortable sharing your dreams, hopes, and goals with him.
+In that phase, you discuss future plans for your relationship on a regular basis and feel comfortable sharing your dreams, hopes, and goals with each other.

-Different couples will reach this stage at different times in their relationship and therefore you can’t put a time stamp on it.
+Different couples will reach this stage of the relationship at different times and therefore you can’t put a time stamp on it.
+My guess is, it’s anywhere after six months.

-However, if marriage is important to you, I suggest you bring up the marriage discussion early on in the relationship/dating phase.
+However, if that topic is important to you, I suggest you bring up the marriage discussion early on in the relationship/dating phase.
 That way you avoid falling for someone that does not share the same values as you.

 How to talk about marriage with your boyfriend

-One of the many reasons why you might delay marriage talk is because you are unsure where your partner stands.
-By using the following steps you can bring up the topic in a respectful and appropriate way that does not put pressure on him.
+One of the many reasons why we delay the marriage talk is because we are unsure where our partner stands.

 1. Don’t set an u